 The cost of a new roof can vary significantly depending on the size and type of your home, the quality and brand of materials used, and the difficulty of the installation.
 To provide real-world examples, here are the prices homeowners in different areas of the country recently paid for new roofs:

-• A 1,600-square-foot ranch-style house in Ohio with an asphalt shingle roof replacement cost $6,800.
+- A 1,600-square-foot ranch-style house in Ohio with an asphalt shingle roof replacement cost $6,800.
 This included high-quality shingles with a 25-year warranty and all installation.

 Conclusion

-Is there a standard cost per square foot for a new roof?
+What is the standard cost per square foot for a new roof?

 Do different types of roofs have different costs?

 Yes, different roof types, such as flat roofs, pitched roofs, or mansard roofs, can have varying costs.
-The complexity of the design and the materials used for each type contributes to the overall cost.
+The complexity of the design and the materials used for each type contribute to the overall cost.

 Are there additional costs beyond materials and labour?